Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** Proficiency with any Martial Weapon

-You have mastered techniques to take :d20-adv: **Advantage** of every drop in any enemy’s guard, gaining the following benefits:
+You have mastered techniques to take :d20-adv: **Advantage** of every drop in any enemy's guard, gaining the following benefits:

 - **Ability Score Increase**